 The results of the interconnection studies are needed to develop a comprehensive picture of the transmission facilities that will be required for a proposed generator.
-Identifying these necessary changes to the transmission system are why we include in our Assessment models those proposed generators for which interconnection studies have been completed and an Interconnection Agreement has been signed.
+Only transmission facilities that result from generators with a signed Interconnection Agreement are included in the 10-Year Assessment models.

 The first portion of this section provides the status of the generation queue within our service territory.
 The second portion of this section describes the transmission system additions associated with various proposed generation projects for which final interconnection studies have been completed.
 The third portion of this section describes some of the implications associated with interconnecting generation at various locations within our service territory.